Zincfox/opentelemetry-kotlin-delegate/README.md

 On java no wrapper objects are allocated, nearly everything is done with the actual OpenTelemetry library classes by utilizing `actual typealias`.

+## Where did `Context.makeCurrent()` go?

+`Context.makeCurrent` and `Scope.close` do not exist in the JavaScript opentelemetry api, as such they cannot be included in the multiplatform wrapper.
+Instead, use `Context.runWithActive` to run code with the given context.

 ## TODO

 - Documentation